Followers

 Gibraltar

 It was also in Gibraltar that he met Margarita Hendrika Beck Grant, the widow of Major Alexander Grant, a fellow Scot.
-After exchanging letters for some time, they got married.
+After exchanging letters for some time, they married.
 Soon afterward, they moved to Ireland when the 24th was transferred there.
 The couple had no children.

 Brigadier General Simon Fraser